-A Social Enquiry Report is to assist the Court with sentencing by providing an unbiased and professional assessment of the:
+A Pre-Sentence Report (PSR) is to assist the Court with sentencing by providing an unbiased and professional assessment of the:

 nature and causes of a defendant’s relevant background